top of page

 The safety elastic plays an important role in ensuring the system's secure positioning, especially during lunging and free-training sessions.
 Its utilization is crucial to maintain safety protocols.

-Regular use of the EquiBalance® Training Rein can be an extraordinary help during the rehabilitation of horses with mobility, flexibility and "collection" issues.
+Consistent use of the EquiBalance® Training Rein can significantly assist in rehabilitating horses with issues related to mobility, flexibility, and collection.

 Comments